 (Educational only — not medical advice)

 Niacinamide (a form of vitamin B3) has been studied for its potential benefits in osteoarthritis.
 It may help reduce pain and improve joint function — without the side effects often seen with pain medications.
+Finding natural ways to control pain is important–especially for the elderly.

 What the Research Shows